adhikariraju38/Lookscout/README.md

 # LookScout
 ## Overview
-LookScout is a basic full-stack web application developed as part of a pre-interview task for an internship in full-stack development.
+LookScout is a basic full-stack web application developed for working as a template for basic organizational level websites.
 The project utilizes React.js, Bootstrap, and CSS for the frontend, and Express.js for the backend.
 A contact form is integrated and connected to the backend, functioning seamlessly.

 ## Live Demo
 ### Frontend: